What is hyponatraemia?

 The longer-term implications of hyponatraemia depend on the underlying cause of the condition and how severe the hyponatraemia is.

 In cases of chronic or long-term hyponatraemia, neurological impairment such as confusion or altered attention can result.
-It can affect the gait, which can lead to trips and falls, and recent studies indicate that chronic hyponatraemia can also cause osteoporosis.
+It can also affect how the patient walks, which can lead to trips and falls.
+Some studies suggest that chronic hyponatraemia may be linked to osteoporosis.